savetheclocktower/daubjs/DESIGN.md

 1. Generate the highlighted code on the server side, provided your server environment is JavaScript.
 The downside here is that you’re sending more markup over the wire, though the extra markup is quite repetitive and probably gzips quite well.

 2. Use a web worker to do the highlighting, so that the costly work is performed off of the main browser thread.
-The downside here is that there’s a noticeable “flash of un-highlighted content” here, even when the highlighting itself is fast, because of the inherent latency in communicating with a web worker asynchronously.
+The downside here is that there’s a noticeable “flash of un-highlighted content,” even when the highlighting itself is fast, because of the inherent latency in communicating with a web worker asynchronously.

 ### Server-side rendering